Skip to main content

 The Markers API searches for organizations, buildings, and places to display markers on the map.
 A marker is a representation of an object on the map, so the marker can only be an object with coordinates.

-• company's business area (“restaurants” or “music instrument stores”)
+• by company's business area (“restaurants” or “music instrument stores”)

 • with geotags (“Al Mankhool flowers”)

-• attributes of goods and services (“Italian cuisine café” or “Sauna with a pool”)
+• with attributes of goods and services (“Italian cuisine café” or “Sauna with a pool”)

-• without specifying a text query (in a building, in a category, in a city, search for all branches of one company)
+• without specifying a text query (in a building, in a city)

 Requests are made using the GET method, all required parameters should be passed in the query string.
 The response is returned in the JSON format.